mileweb/docs-content-ecp/en/docs/portal/image-pull-secrets/viewing-image-pull-secret-information.md

 | 2            | Click this button to return to the ImagePullSecrets page.                                                 |
 | 3            | Click this button to update the ImagePullSecret.                                                          |
 | 4            | Click this button to delete the ImagePullSecret.                                                          |

+**Note:** You cannot update or delete an ImagePullSecret that is automatically created and managed by the ECP.